Patron Registration Policy

 - If the deposited content is part of a series, other works in that series should also be deposited when possible so that we can offer a full and complete collection.
 This policy applies to all electronic resources of the AMML.

-University scholarly works and research data must be submitted into the University’s institutional repository for preservation and open access in accordance to this policy.
+- University scholarly works and research data must be submitted to the AMML IR for preservation and open access in accordance to this policy.
 The University also encourages the deposit of other works such as grey literature, the submitted version of a work and works recommended by a relevant faculty or staff members prior to joining the University, and special collection materials of cultural or historical significance.

-Post Graduate Residents should forward electronic copies of theses and the MBRU Institutional Repository Deposit Agreement Form to the respective college administration office.
+- Post Graduate Residents should forward electronic copies of theses and the AMML IR Deposit Agreement Form to the respective college administration office.
 Once processed, the college administration office will forward the electronic copy of the thesis and the MBRU Thesis Deposit Agreement to the AMML.

 Emailed submissions will be archived in IR, by AMML, for future reference and will only be made available on open access after the publisher embargo or other copyright requirements have been met.
 Self-submission enables self-archiving and uploads of publications and works and provides author/s access to a form to record specific access details and publication agreements.
 AMML will check for embargo and copyright compliance before making the final record Open Access.
 AMML will provide information and advice to authors to support submission of scholarly works and research outputs, including: